jimanikolic/Coding-Challenges/README.md

 Challenge #8 - Write a examines two JSON files from instagram to determine who you are following that does not follow you back and vice-versa.
 Runtime O(1) constant.
 Two implementation, python and cpp.
 Python uses downloaded data from instagram, cpp uses downloaded data from chrome extensions.
-I have a scraper made in python but my bot accounts and seemingly my ip was banned so I can not use it anymore.
+I have a scraper made in python but my bot accounts were caught and I recieved a cease and desist.